amitrajan012/ctci/src/Chapter1/README.md

 ## Chapter 1 | Arrays and Strings
-### Hash Tables
+### Hash Tables :
 Hashing is a technique used to uniquely identify a specific object from a group of similar objects.
 Every object is assigned a key which can be used to retrieve information about it.
-If the keys are small integers, an array can be used to impelement a symbol table, where keys serve as the index of the array (i.e. the value associated with key i is stored in the array position i).
+If the keys are small integers, an array can be used to implement a symbol table, where keys serve as the index of the array (i.e. the value associated with key i is stored in the array position i).
 For larger and more complicated keys, different **hashing techniques** are used to convert keys into array indices.